The stringy geometry of integral cohomology in mirror symmetry: Discussion

 Coming back to our discussion of $A(X)$ and its relation to a quantum symmetry of the SCFT, we can also imagine extending the analysis to the situation where $\pi_1(X)$ is non-abelian.
 It will be interesting to understand the categorical symmetry structure in such a situation and to relate it to the geometry and topology of $X$, as well as to interpret it on the mirror $X^\circ$.
 This is one of the directions where these old questions can benefit from the relatively new categorical symmetry methods, and at the same time provide concrete examples to develop further intuition for these remarkable structures.
 Our work also motivates a closer study of the relationship between discrete torsion and gauged linear sigma models: are there useful ways to lift this phase to the UV description?
 A related point concerns the suggestions---see, e.g.~\cite{Aspinwall:1995rb,Hori:2011pd,Katz:2023zan}, that certain flat gerbes can be interpreted as a discrete $\theta$-angle in the gauged linear sigma model.
 It would be useful to study these notions systematically, as they will certainly have important ramifications for explicit mirror constructions.

 We concentrated almost exclusively on the worldsheet SCFT, but the structures we discussed have important implications for the effective spacetime theory.
-At the most basic level, we expect that $A(X)$ should be interpreted as a spacetime gauge symmetry, while turning on a non-trivial gerbe $\beta_{\text{t}} \subset B(X)$ should affect the geometry of $\cM_{\text{ac}}(X)$---the moduli space of vector multiplets in a IIA compactification on $X$.
+At the most basic level, we expect that $A(X)$ should be interpreted as a spacetime gauge symmetry since by our arguments $A(X)$ is identified with a global symmetry in the worldsheet theory.
+On the contrary, $B(X)$ does not have such an interpretation---this is not in conflict with mirror symmetry because, as we argued, mirror symmetry does not exchange $A(X)$ and $B(X)$ in any natural fashion.
+Instead, $B(X)$ labels the non-trivial gerbe backgrounds that can be supported on $X$, and turning on a non-trivial gerbe $\beta_{\text{t}} \subset B(X)$ should affect the geometry of $\cM_{\text{ac}}(X)$---the moduli space of vector multiplets in a IIA compactification on $X$.
 What, precisely, are the consequences of these features for the effective theory?
 There should also be consequences for the spectrum of BPS and non-BPS D-brane states, and the study of the interplay between twisted K-theory and the Freed-Witten anomaly in these concrete examples will surely have important general lessons and perhaps shed light on open problems concerning the spectrum of branes in the presence of topologically non-trivial fluxes.

 The most speculative further directions concern generalizations to higher dimensions.
 What are the consequences of these discrete topological features for $\text{G}_2$ mirror symmetry or for mirror symmetry of CY $4$-folds?
 While the former has a reasonable spacetime interpretation as a $3$-dimensional string compactification, the worldsheet physics is more difficult, since it involves a theory without extended supersymmetry.
 For the latter, although the worldsheet theory is still a (2,2) SCFT, the spacetime interpretation is subtle: it is a ``compactification'' to 1+1 dimensions with a non-trivial tadpole for the Ramond-Ramond flux.